MiB64/manual/using-mib64.md

 </p>

 <p><font color="#444444">"Unknown" (grey)<br>
 Not found in RDS or no status defined.
-Likely a bad or unverified ROM.
+Likely a bad or unverified Game.
 </font></p>

 ---